 The company offers own health insurance products.
 There are several products depending on multiple factors like the insurance time period, home country and the area where the insured country of stay is situated.
 For this project it was initially decided on considering only one product (insurance type) to reduce the complexity.
 The product price is a premium amount which is paid by a client on a monthly, quarterly or a yearly basis.

-background
+Background

 The sales forecast is inevitable for the company.
 Based on it BDAE takes decisions on new products development and clients’ acquisition to ensure a continuous growth and avoid existential threat.
 Quick access to forecast by product allows quick decision-making and resources optimization which in turn reduce costs and increase overall profit.
 Churn predictions are not made yet and would be a novelty in the company’s data analysis.
 In general, there is no implementation of python or ML models yet in the business.